JonathanOkz/web3-kms-signer/README.md

 3. **Separation of Concerns**: Use different accounts or derivation paths for different applications or purposes.
 This approach limits the risk to your assets if one account is compromised.

 4. **Client-Side Operations**: Perform sensitive operations like seed phrase generation and key derivation client-side, in a secure, isolated environment.
 Never transmit your seed phrase or private keys over the network.

-### General Security Considerations

-For both KMS and HD Wallets, practicing general security hygiene is crucial:

-- **Strong Authentication**: Use multi-factor authentication (MFA) wherever possible to add an additional layer of security.
-- **Regular Audits**: Conduct regular security audits of your infrastructure and practices.
-Consider engaging with professional security firms for external audits.
-- **Security Training**: Ensure that all team members handling keys or developing blockchain applications are trained in security best practices.

-By implementing these practices, you can significantly enhance the security of your blockchain applications and protect your cryptographic assets.

 ## Contributing